JuanCarlosBio/JuanCarlosBio/README.md

-        Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming and biology Graduate in Biology of La Laguna University, Tenerife 2019-2022 (ULL) Master's Degree in Bioinformatics, Valencian International University (VIU) Currently working in the Cabildo of Gran Canaria in the Environment Technical Service.
+        Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming and biology Graduate in Biology of La Laguna University, Tenerife 2019-2022 (ULL) Master's Degree in Bioinformatics, Valencian International University (VIU) Currently working in the Cabildo of Gran Canaria in the Environmental Technical Service.
         """
     )
 else: